 *Grazing on hay keeps rabbits occupied & stops them getting bored.

 Feeding your rabbit too many pellets can discourage hay eating.
 Provide just a small handful of pellets for one rabbit & don’t worry if the bowl is empty.
 Once the bowl is empty, this is when they are likely to turn to their hay!

 Please don’t worry if you think your rabbit is not eating any hay.
 Many rabbit pellets do have a small amount of hay in them (check the packet), so they will be getting some hay.
 Just keep encouraging them to eat more of the hay you provide.
 It is likely they are eating some hay, but at a time when you are not around.

 To buy hay products in the UK click here

-To buy hay products overseas click here
+To buy hay products in the US click here